wanhive/hub/docs/INSTALL.md

 wanhive -to -n 0
 ```

-Configure and run few (ideally three or more) "well-known" overlay hubs as the [bootstrap nodes](#bootstrap).
-If multiple bootstrap nodes are desired, then start them in a succession to avoid network partitioning.
+Configure and run a few (ideally three or more) "well-known" overlay hubs as the [bootstrap nodes](#bootstrap).
+Start multiple bootstrap nodes in succession to prevent network partitioning.

-Restart the rest of the overlay hubs.
+Start additional overlay hubs in any order.
 The overlay hubs will automatically organize themselves into a structured overlay network.
-The overlay hubs are allowed to join and leave the overlay network at any time.
+The overlay hubs can join and leave the overlay network at any time.

 **NOTES**:

-* Availability of the *controller* and a few bootstrap nodes is required for the formation, reorganization, and stabilization of a cluster.
+* Formation, reorganization, and stabilization of a cluster require the **controller** and a few bootstrap nodes.
-* A stable cluster will survive and continue to function normally on temporary *controller* failure.
+* A stable cluster will continue to function normally after temporary **controller** failure.
 * Install the [network key](#network-key-optional) for mutual authentication.

 ### Client authentication (optional)